pjreddie/uwimg/src/hw0/README.md

     save_image(im, "output");

 which will save the image as `output.jpg`.
-If you want to make a new image with dimensions Width x Height x Channels you can call:
+If you want to make a new image with dimensions Channels x Height x Width you can call:

-    image im = make_image(w,h,c);
+    image im = make_image(c, h, w);

 You should also use: